jbartus/netbox-lab/README.md

 # what
-this repo sets up four instances of netbox in an aws account.
+this repo sets up four instances of netbox in an aws account for testing and demonstrating functionality

+NOTE: this is all written/designed with the expectation that the environment be SHORT LIVED.
+measured in hours, rarely 24, and never lasting a weekend. nothing in here is to be taken as best practice or production level config.

 ## on standalone VMs
 - `nbc.tf` and `nbc.sh` setup netbox community (open source)